zjunlp/DocuNet/README.md

 # Acknowledgement

 Part of our code is borrowed from [https://github.com/wzhouad/ATLOP](https://github.com/wzhouad/ATLOP), many thanks.
-You can refer to [https://github.com/fenchri/edge-oriented-graph](https://github.com/fenchri/edge-oriented-graph) for the detailed preprocessing process of GDA and CDR datasets (acquire the file of train_filter.data，dev_filter.data and test_filter.data).
+You can refer to [https://github.com/fenchri/edge-oriented-graph](https://github.com/fenchri/edge-oriented-graph) for the detailed preprocessing process of GDA and CDR datasets (acquire the file of train_filter.data, dev_filter.data and test_filter.data).

 # Papers for the Project & How to Cite
 If you use or extend our work, please cite the paper as follows: